List of indoor arenas in the United States

 This is a list of indoor arenas in the United States.

-List of largest municipal and privately-owned arenas in the United States by seating capacity
+Municipal and privately owned arenas by seating capacity

 This is a list of seating capacities for sports and entertainment arenas in the United States with at least 1,000 seats.
-The list is composed mostly of arenas that house sports teams (basketball, ice hockey and arena football) and serve as indoor venues for concerts and expositions.
+The list is composed mostly of arenas that house sports teams (basketball, ice hockey, arena soccer and arena football) and serve as indoor venues for concerts and expositions.
 The arenas in this table are ranked by maximum capacity.
 Domed stadiums (such as the Superdome in New Orleans and the U.S. Bank Stadium in Minneapolis) are excluded from this list.

 Rows shaded in yellow indicates arena is permanent home to an NBA, NHL, or WNBA franchise.

 Future

 Historic

 Note: "Historic" denotes either demolished, not in practical use or unused.